Midtown Manhattan/Columbus Circle Psychotherapy

 Now is the best time to address the personal difficulties that have gotten in the way of your happiness or success.
 Whether your challenges are new or longstanding, therapy can empower you to overcome your obstacles and move forward with your life.
 Your choice of therapist is a key factor in facilitating your progress.
 Above all else, it is important that you feel connected to, understood, and respected by the person who guides you through this process.

-I’m a New York State licensed psychologist who has trained at some of the top clinical institutions in the area (NYU, Columbia University Medical Center/New York Presbyterian Hospital, Kings County Hospital), and have two decades of experience as a NYC therapist.
-I work primarily with adults who want to make progress toward their goals, enjoy more fulfilling relationships, manage their emotions, achieve success at work or school, and deal with life decisions, transitions, and stressors.
-As a NYC psychologist, I know how busy my clients are and recognize that it can be challenging to fit therapy into your schedule.
+I’m a New York State licensed psychologist with two decades of experience as a NYC therapist.
+Together, we can help you make progress toward your goals, enjoy more fulfilling relationships, manage your emotions, achieve success at work or school, and deal with life decisions, transitions, and stressors.
+I trained at some of NYC’s top clinical institutions, including New York University (NYU), Columbia University Medical Center/New York Presbyterian Hospital, and Kings County Hospital.
+As a NYC psychologist, I know my clients are busy and recognize that it can be challenging to fit therapy into your schedule.
 With this in mind, my practice is centrally located in Midtown Manhattan close to Columbus Circle and is easily accessible by public transportation.

 I invite you to schedule a consultation so that I can help you make the necessary changes to get on track.
 To make an appointment, please call me at 646-319-7498, e-mail me at firstname.lastname@example.org, or simply click on the “Schedule Initial Consultation” button below.